SPECIAL REGULATIONS FOR THE HONOUR SCHOOL OF MATHEMATICS AND STATISTICS

-2. In Part B each candidate shall offer a total of four units from the schedule of units and half units for Part B (see below).
+2. In Part B each candidate shall offer a total of eight units from the schedule of units for Part B (see below).

-- (a) Each candidate shall offer the unit BS1.
+- (a) Each candidate shall offer the double unit BS1.

-- (b) Each candidate shall offer a total of at least one unit from the units and half-units BS2, BS3.
+- (b) Each candidate shall offer a total of at least two units from BS2 and BS3.

-- (c) Each candidate may offer a total of at most one unit from BS4 and the schedule of ‘Other units and half units’:
+- (c) Each candidate may offer a total of at most two units from BS4 and the schedule of ‘Other units ’:

-3. In Part C each candidate shall offer a total of two units from the schedule of units and half units for Part C (see below), and each candidate shall also offer a dissertation on a statistics project.
+3. In Part C each candidate shall offer a total of five units from the schedule of units for Part C (see below), and each candidate shall also offer a dissertation on a statistics project.

-- (a) The two units offered should be from those designated as M level.
+- (a) The five units offered should be from those designated as M level.

-- (b) At least half a unit should be offered from the schedule of ‘Statistics’ units.
+- (b) At least one unit should be offered from the schedule of ‘Statistics’ units.

-- 4. No candidate shall offer any unit or half-unit for Part C that he or she has also offered in Part B.
+- 4. No candidate shall offer any unit for Part C that he or she has also offered in Part B.